The Rosh Reveal: Ep12

 Welcome to the next episode of The Reveal where we take you inside the mind of a test-taker to deconstruct and connect the dots of a board-style question so you can become a better student, transform how you learn, and excel not only on high-stakes exams, but also in your general medical knowledge.
 Let’s get started.

-A six-week-old infant presents with decreased appetite.
-The child is underweight for her age and her mother says that she is not eating well.
+A 6-week-old infant presents with decreased appetite.
+The child is underweight for her age, and her mother says she is not eating well.
 Physical exam reveals a continuous heart murmur in the left infraclavicular space and a thrill in the suprasternal notch.
 Which of the following findings would be expected on echocardiogram?

 A) Overriding aorta